Enrolled school counselling service

 If anyone from a learner’s existing team has noticed that they need support around emotional, mental health or well-being, they can refer to our counselling service.
-This can be done by filling in a referral form and sending it to the Integrated Services referral email: Integratedservices@kotakureo.school.nz.
+This can be done by filling in the integrated services referral form.

 You will receive an email receipt of your referral and a team member may contact you to gather more information, if needed.
 The referral will be accepted or declined, and this will be communicated to the referrer and their team.